okeeffed/developer-notes/manual/System-Design/Glossary.md

 ### LB Algorithms

 - Health checks: used for load balancers to check for healthy backend servers.
+If a health check fails, the server is automatically removed from the pool.